viivue/acf-icomoon/readme.txt

 == Screenshots ==

 1. New field type Icomoon in ACF
-2. Icomoon field type display in CMS
+2. Select icon
+3. Additional field for WPBakery (formerly Visual Composer)

 == Changelog ==

 = 4.0.0 =
-*Release Date - 06 December 2021*
+*Release Date - 20 April 2022*

-- Changed: Refactor HTML, CSS, JS
-- New: Search icons inside popup
+- New: Mass upgrade with VueJS and a brand-new layout.